 Easy-to-use and effective, this facial mist represents the simpler side of toners.
 With only three ingredients (water, sodium chloride and zinc sulfate), this solution targets excess oil, promoting a matte, shine-free complexion.
 Zinc sulfate does the heavy lifting in this formula.
 Truth be told, not all alcohols dry out skin.
 In fact, zinc sulfate consists of a mixture of fatty alcohols that actually increase hydration while regulating oil production!

 Unlike toners, essences and serums tend to be more emollient and viscous, which means they won’t be found as mists and should not be used with a cotton pad.
 Apply essences, like serums, directly to skin, gently patting the face until all product absorbs.
 Essences share many similarities to serums, but serums typically contain more active ingredients, providing targeted treatments while essences act as an additional layer of hydration or protection.
-Though essences may seem a bit extra, there’s a reason they’re known as the heart of K-beauty skin care routines.
+Though essences may seem a bit extra, there’s a reason they’re known as the heart of some skin care routines.
 Sometimes, all a regimen needs is an effective essence to unlock a routine’s full potential.

-Korean beauty meets the vineyards of Bordeaux, France in the crossover we didn’t know we needed!
-The resulting essence highlights the hydrating properties of Caudalie’s signature grape water while white peony and glycolic acid boost brightness.
+This essence highlights the hydrating properties of Caudalie’s signature grape water while white peony and glycolic acid boost brightness.
 Possessing the refreshing quality of a toner and the rejuvenative properties associated with serums, this skin brightener exemplifies why essences constitute beauty’s missing link.

 Combining two of skin care’s hottest trends, this essence contains a 10% concentration of probiotic lysate—the same naturally occurring bacteria in yogurt.
 These bacteria promote a balanced microbiome, supporting the natural microorganisms that protect skin.
 With the addition of 8% polyhydroxy acid, skin receives irritation-free antioxidant protection that defends against free radicals.

-No strangers to western beauty, serums, also called face treatments, fill what is arguably the most important step of any anti-aging routine next to sunscreen.
+Serums, also called face treatments, fill what is arguably the most important step of any anti-aging routine next to sunscreen.
 Applied after less concentrated toners and essences, serums feature a slightly thicker yet lightweight consistency.
 These products act as the powerhouses of regimens by delivering potent ingredients, such as alpha hydroxy acids, antioxidants, growth factors and more, to complexions in need.
 From blemishes and dark spots to fine lines and wrinkles, when skin needs saving, serums come to the rescue.